RonikaSeda/Python/README.md

 4. if needed you can check remaining stock by typing 'report'
 5. Enjoy your freshly prepared coffee!
 6. ... and do not forget to turn 'off' the coffee machine :)

-_____________________________________________

-# Turtle Shapes Drawer

-## Overview
-The Turtle Shapes Drawer is a Python program that creates colorful geometric patterns by drawing shapes with varying numbers of sides.
-Each shape is drawn with a distinct color, resulting in visually appealing graphics.

-## Features
-- Draws
-    Triangle: 3 sides
-    Quadrilateral: 4 sides
-    Pentagon: 5 sides
-    Hexagon: 6 sides
-    Heptagon or Septagon: 7 sides
-    Octagon: 8 sides
-    Nonagon: 9 sides
-    Decagon: 10 sides
-- Utilizes random colors for each shape, adding diversity to the patterns.
-- An interactive way to experiment with Turtle graphics.

-## How to Use
-1. Clone the repository or download the Python script.
-2. Run the script using a Python interpreter.
-3. Observe as the Turtle creates shapes on the screen.
-4. Customize the code to change the number of sides, add more colors, or modify the patterns.

 ________________________________________________
 # Quiz Game